 For this regression I went through the same process of converting my coefficient results to become meaningful as I did for the critic reviews regression [See Appendix].
 As was the case in my baseline regression on audience reviews, experience squared is also significant at the 10% level in this final version.
 However, none of my other four focus variables are statistically significant.
+I will still spend the following paragraph discussing the coefficients on all five focus variables.

 For female the converted coefficient is 2.19144 (p-value is 0.765), and this is about 3.5% of average audience reviews; thus it has some economic significance.
-This can be interpreted as films earning higher audience reviews if a protagonist is female, but this conclusion cannot be drawn because of the lack of statistical significance.
+This coefficient can be interpreted as films earning higher audience reviews if a protagonist is female, but this conclusion cannot be drawn because of the lack of statistical significance of the coefficient.
 The converted coefficient for experience is -0.49691 with a p-value of 0.183, and the converted coefficient for experience squared is 0.01332 with a p-value of 0.053.
 Even though experience squared is statistically significant, neither one of these coefficients is economically significant.
 The signs of the two coefficients indicate that older actors receive higher audience reviews.
-The converted coefficient for the interaction terms between female and experience and female and experience squared are -0.99243 with p-value 0.143 and 0.01773 with p-value 0.226 respectively.
-The coefficient between female and experience has some economic significance (being about 1.58% of average audience reviews), and the signs of the two interaction terms indicate that for films with female protagonists the films with younger females receive higher audience reviews.
+This would make sense, because typically older actors are more experienced, but this does not take into account the gender of the protagonists yet.
+The converted coefficients for the interaction terms between female and experience and female and experience squared are -0.99243 with pvalue 0.143 and 0.01773 with p-value 0.226 respectively.
+The coefficient between female and experience has some economic significance (being about 1.58% of average audience reviews), and the signs of the two interaction terms indicate that for films with female protagonists the films with younger females receive lower audience reviews which is the same thing we saw for male and female protagonists when they were grouped together.
+Again, no conclusions can be drawn due to the lack of statistical significance.

-Looking at my control variables, in the Actor Characteristics category I included Golden Globe nominations and Golden Globe wins.
-I was surprised that the coefficient on Golden Globe nominations was negative, because similarly to what I noted in the critic reviews regression discussion, I assumed films whose starring actors had more awards would gain higher reviews.
+Looking at my control variables, in the Actor Characteristics category I included Golden Globes nominations and Golden Globes wins.
+I was surprised that the coefficient on Golden Globes nominations was negative, because similarly to what I noted in the critic reviews regression discussion, I assumed films whose starring actors had more awards would have higher reviews.
 For the Qualitative Film Characteristics category I included animation, biography, drama, horror, other genre, Big 6, and rerelease.
 Specifically, the coefficients for biography and rerelease were large in magnitude and positive; again this makes sense for rerelease, because a film that was chosen to be released again probably was popular and received high reviews.
 Consistent with what I found to be the case for the two prior regressions, opening theaters, total theaters, and budget were all statistically but not economically significant.

-Thus with the exception of the experience squared the five focus variables were not impacting results.
+Thus with the exception of the experience squared the five focus variables were not statistically significant, and none of the five focus variables were economically significant.
 Like with the critic reviews regression actor characteristics and qualitative film characteristics seem to be most important for the regression outcome.